lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab7.md

 Write a `get(int index)` method for `SinglyLinkedList` that returns the value held at the node at the given index.
 If there is no node at that index (i.e., the index is too big or is negative), return `null`.
+Assume that the index starts at 0 (that is, the first node in the linked list is at index 0).

 ## Sample run
 You don't need to match the output format, but here is an example.